 2. Multicast Group: A logical grouping of devices (hosts) that receive the multicast data.
 These hosts subscribe to the group to receive the data stream.

-3. Multicast Protocols: Protocols that manage multicast data distribution and group membership:
+3. Multicast Protocols: Protocols that manage multicast data distribution and group membership.
+These include Internet Group Management Protocol (IGMP), Multicast Listener Discovery (MLD), and Protocol Independent Multicast (PIM).

 4. Multicast Routing: Routing paths specifically for multicast data, ensuring data is only sent where there are interested receivers, optimizing bandwidth.